-7. In addition, section 902(c) establishes a process for states and taxing jurisdictions to seek a determination that a proposed use of 911 fees should be treated as having such an acceptable purpose or function even if it is for a purpose or function that has not been designated as such in the Commission's rules.19 Specifically, newly added section 615a-1(f)(5) provides that a state or taxing jurisdiction may submit to the Commission a petition for a determination that an obligation or expenditure of a 911 fee or charge "for a purpose or function other than a purpose or function designated under [section 615a-1(f)(3)(A)] should be treated as such a purpose or function," i.e., as acceptable for purposes of this provision and the Commission's rules.20 The new section 615a-1(f)(5) provides that the Commission shall grant the petition if the state or taxing jurisdiction provides sufficient documentation that the purpose or function "(i) supports public safety answering point functions or operations," or "(ii) has a direct impact on the ability of a public safety answering point to-(I) receive or respond to 9-1-1 calls; or (II) dispatch emergency responders."21
+7. In addition, section 902(c) establishes a process for states and taxing jurisdictions to seek a determination that a proposed use of 911 fees should be treated as having such an acceptable purpose or function even if it is for a purpose or function that has not been designated as such in the Commission's rules.19 Specifically, newly added section 615a-1(f)(5) provides that a state or taxing jurisdiction may submit to the Commission a petition for a determination that an obligation or expenditure of a 911 fee or charge "for a purpose or function other than a purpose or function designated under [section 615a-1(f)(3)(A)] should be treated as such a purpose or function," i.e., as acceptable for purposes of this provision and the Commission's rules.20 The new section 615a-1(f)(5) provides that the Commission shall grant the petition if the state or taxing jurisdiction provides sufficient documentation that the purpose or function "(i) supports public safety answering point functions or operations," or "(ii) has a direct impact on the ability of a public safety answering point to . . .
+(I) receive or respond to 9-1-1 calls; or (II) dispatch emergency responders."21

-8. Section 902(d) requires the Commission to create an "interagency strike force" to study "how the Federal Government can most expeditiously end diversion" by states and taxing jurisdictions and to report to Congress on its findings within 270 days of the statute's enactment.22 Section 902(d)(1) provides that if the Commission obtains evidence that "suggests the diversion by a State or taxing jurisdiction of 9-1-1 fees or charges," the Commission shall submit such information to the strike force, "including any information regarding the impact of any underfunding of 9-1-1 services in the State or taxing jurisdiction."23 Section 902(d)(2) provides that the Commission shall also include evidence it obtains of diversion and underfunding in future annual fee reports, beginning with the first report "that is required to be submitted after the date that is 1 year after the date of the enactment of this Act."24 In addition, section 902(c)(1)(C) provides that if a state or taxing jurisdiction receives a grant under section 158 of the National Telecommunications and Information Administration Organization Act (47 U.S.C. § 942) after the date of the enactment of the new legislation, "such State or taxing jurisdiction shall, as a condition of receiving such grant, provide the information requested by the Commission to prepare the
+8. Section 902(d) requires the Commission to create an "interagency strike force" to study "how the Federal Government can most expeditiously end diversion" by states and taxing jurisdictions and to report to Congress on its findings within 270 days of the statute's enactment.22 It further provides that if the Commission obtains evidence that "suggests the diversion by a State or taxing jurisdiction of 9-1-1 fees or charges," the Commission shall submit such information to the strike force.23 In addition, Section 902(c)(1)(C) provides that if a state or taxing jurisdiction or ganization Act (47 U.S.C. § 942) after the date of the enactment of the new legislation, "such State or taxing jurisdiction shall, as a condition of receiving such grant, provide the information requested by the Commission to prepare the [annual report